flipt-io/flipt-client-sdks/README.md

 These client-side SDKs are responsible for evaluating context and returning the results of the evaluation.
 They enable developers to easily integrate Flipt into their applications without relying on server-side evaluation.

-**Note**: These SDKs are currently experimental.
+> [!NOTE] These SDKs are currently experimental.
 We are looking for feedback on the design and implementation.
 Please open an issue if you have any feedback or questions.

 ## Architecture